Vrekt/Lunar/ISSUES-AND-TODO.md

 - Updates and fixes to the Inventory system, I did it quickly and its not great but not horrible.
 - Maybe make entity x and y doubles? (would cause trouble with drawing and lots of other stuff)
 - Update and revise the tutorial
+- Networking system in which the client and server could communicate via TCP.
+(No client trust for multiplayer games)

 # Issues
 No major issues known yet.